psau-edu-sa/se3131-article-Noura-Bader/README.md

 #### Formal specification
 ### How to PREPARE for it job market
-# ملخص بسيط عن كيفية الإستعداد لسوق العمل التقني
-# لمحاضرة الدكتور ابو بكر في ياليوتيوب
+# simple summary of Dr.AbuBaker lecture on YouTube
-#Summary file :
+# Summary file :
 [How to PREPARE for it job market .pdf](https://github.com/psau-edu-sa/se3131-article-Noura-Bader/files/10003236/How.to.PREPARE.for.it.job.market.pdf)
-#the video Link :
+# the video Link :
 https://youtu.be/mDIoXmblQKU
-#Summaraized by :
+# Summaraized by :
 Noura Alsheddi